 \paragraph{General Relatedness} In this experiment we wish to highlight the disparity in measured relatedness between paired vs. unpaired multimodal data.
 To do so, we plot $d_{ij}$ on a histogram and color-code the histogram by whether the corresponding data pair $\{\bs_i, \bt_j\}$ shows the same concept, e.g. same digit for MNIST-SVHN and same image-caption pair for CUB.
 Ideally, we should observe smaller distances between encoding distributions for data pairs that are related, and larger for ones that are not.

-In \cref{fig:histograms}, we see that \gls{MEME} (left) yields higher mass at lower distance values for paired multimodal samples compared to MMVAE and MVAE (middle/right column) than it does for unpaired ones, featuring larger disparity in encoding distances between paired and unpaired instances.
-This demonstrates \gls{MEME}'s capability of capturing relatedness between multimodal samples in its latent space, and further showcased its ability to learn good quality representation.
+To investigate this, we plot $d_{ij}$ on a histogram for every mini-batch; ideally we should see higher densities at closer distances for points that are paired, and higher densities at further distances for unpaired points.
+In \cref{fig:histograms}, we see that \gls{MEME} (left) does in fact yields higher mass at lower distance values for paired multimodal samples (orange) than it does for unpaired ones (blue).
+This effect is not so pronounced in MMVAE and not present at all in MVAE.
+This demonstrates \gls{MEME}'s capability of capturing relatedness between multimodal samples in its latent space, and the quality of its representation.

 \paragraph{Class-contextual Relatedness} To offer more insights on the relatedness of representations within classes, we construct a distance matrix $\mathbf{K}\in\mathbb{R}^{10\times10}$ for the MNIST-SVHN dataset, where each element $\mathbf{K}_{i,j}$ corresponds to the average $\calW_2$ distance between encoding distributions of class $i$ of MNIST and $j$ of SVHN.
 A perfect distance matrix will consist of a diagonal of all zeros and positive values in the off-diagonal.